Mayoral candidate killed in Mexico; 34 dead so far | Politics

 López Obrador said the gangs were killing candidates to scare voters away from the polls.

-Barragán was running on the ticket of the small Citizen's Movement party, which said in a statement that, “It is unthinkable that participating in political life means putting one's life at risk.”
-“This is the most violent election in Mexican history, and in Citizen's Movement we are not willing to act as if that is normal.”
+Barragán was running on the ticket of the small Citizen's Movement party, which said in a statement: ''It is unthinkable that participating in political life means putting one's life at risk.'' ''This is the most violent election in Mexican history and in Citizen's Movement, we are not willing to act as if that is normal.''
 Moroleón is located near the border with Michoacán state, also hit by drug cartel violence.
-The insurgent Jalisco cartel has been fighting local gangs backed by the Sinaloa cartel for control of Guanajuato.
+The insurgent Jalisco cartel has been fighting local gangs backed by the Sinaloa cartel for the control of Guanajuato.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)